Azure/azure-powershell/src/ResourceManager/StorageSync/Commands.StorageSync/help/Invoke-AzureRmStorageSyncCompatibilityCheck.md

 # Invoke-AzureRmStorageSyncCompatibilityCheck

 ## SYNOPSIS
-This cmdlet checks for potential compatibility issues between your system and Azure File Sync.
+Checks for potential compatibility issues between your system and Azure File Sync.

 ## SYNTAX